What is Overflow Housing?

 As soon as a standard residential space becomes available, you will be assigned to a permanent living space on campus based on your priority number and contract submission date.
 We aim to reassign all students in overflow housing within the first few weeks of the semester, as cancellations are received.
 However, if we are unable to move all students out of these spaces, some may be converted to permanent spaces for the remainder of the semester.
 The occupancy of these converted rooms is similar to standard rooms of the same size.
 If an overflow room is converted to a permanent space, the hanging rack is replaced with an armoire, a desk and desk chair for each resident is placed in the room, and the bed may be replaced.

-Rent for overflow housing is originally billed at $2,475/semester, which is the rent for a community double.
+Rent for overflow housing is originally billed at the rental rate for a community double (see rates here).
 The reason for this is that most students that are reassigned out of overflow will be reassigned to a community double.
 This allows students assigned to overflow to have a better sense of what their rental rate will be, especially since most students assigned to overflow housing will be reassigned before hall opening.

 Students that are still assigned to overflow housing at hall opening will have their rent reduced to $15/day for each day they were assigned to overflow housing.
 Their rent for the remainder of the semester will be prorated based on the daily rate for their new room.
 This may result in a small refund after the student is reassigned if student's rent is paid in full before being reassigned.